Richard St. Clair: Life History and Musical Career

 In 1969 and 1970 he taught piano at the New England Conservatory in Boston (Massachusetts), and from 1973 to 1977 he taught music history and composition at his alma mater, Harvard University.
 He also served on the music faculty of Phillips Exeter Academy and Phillips Academy (Andover).
-Since the late 1970s he has lived a mainly reclusive life, occasionally emerging to present his compositions in concert.
+Attempting to live the frugal life of a typical composer, he supported himself by taking day jobs at Harvard and MIT.
+He retired from MIT in 2015.
+His second symphony, entitled "Hallelujah Choruses" with SATB choir and orchestra, is a bold, if radical, expression of praise unto God, the sole lyrics for the entire 50-minute neo-classic work is the word, "Hallelujah" = Praise God.